bcgov/gwa-api/docs/OCP4-MIGRATION.md

 The routes will have a minor change by no longer using the `https` protocol as SSL termination will be performed at the `OCP4 Edge` and the traffic to the `APS Gateway` will be unencrypted:

 ```
+services:
+- host: <my_ocp4_service>.<my_ocp4_namespace>.svc
+  name: apidata-ocp-https-kirk-jobs
+  port: 80
+  protocol: http
   routes:
   - hosts:
     - kirk.data.gov.bc.ca
     protocols:
     - http
+    methods:
+    - GET
+    paths:
+    - "/"
 ```

+The appropriate `tags` need to be added and optionally and  `plugins` added.

-Apply your changes to the `APS Gateway` by running the `gwa pg` command.
+Apply your changes to the `APS Gateway` by running the `gwa pg` command (see the [API Provider Flow](/USER-JOURNEY.md) for detailed instructions).

 ### Remove all Routes/Ingress

-Your `Pod Service` does not need to have an external route because the `APS Gateway` is acting as the entry point for your service.
+In `OCP3` you most likely had routes for `*.api`, `*.data` or `*.apps`.
+For `OCP4` your `Pod Service` does not need to have an external route because the `APS Gateway` is acting as the entry point for your service.
 So you should ensure that you do not have any routes that have the host as `*.api.gov.bc.ca`, `*.data.gov.bc.ca`, or `*.apps.gov.bc.ca`.
 Having routes with these hosts will conflict with the routes that the `APS Gateway` will create automatically based on your configuration.
 It is ok to create routes under the `.apps.silver.devops.gov.bc.ca` domain for dev/testing.

 ### Regression test your Service